IrohXu/GazeAnywhere/README.md

 ```

 ## Deployment
-Go to path `./fastapi`
-Check your GPU server IP
+Check your GPU server IP, and replace 172.29.130.184 to your IP address.
 ```
 ip addr show
 ```